No Plumbing Needed: DIY Composting Toilet Instructions (with urine divertor)

 While making “humanure” is still not exactly a popular pastime, it’s slowly making its way into the mainstream.
-There are even several brands of composting toilets which look just like normal flush toilets and have advanced features like moisture control.
+There are even several brands of composting toilets that look just like normal flush toilets and have advanced features like moisture control.

 If you can afford them (they aren’t cheap!), it’s worth it to buy a composting toilet.
 They really simplify the process.
 But, for those who’d rather go the DIY approach, it’s actually very easy to make a composting toilet.